dedetive/misle-java/README.md

 ### Donations

-To donate to the project and help me and my team, which consists of solely me and Glacy, my graphical artist, use the following link: https://pixie.gg/ded/
+To donate to the project and help me and my team, which consists of solely me and Glacy, the graphical artist, use the following link: https://pixie.gg/ded/

 > **Note:** Donating will not grant you special benefits.
 This is not a paid product, and there are no paid in-game bonuses or bonus content.